Top Coats and Sealers for Crafts – A Comprehensive Guide!

 Disclaimer: Unfortunately, I cannot possibly cover all the products used for top coating and sealing crafts and artwork.
 And there are so many different art forms, each with its own sealing needs and/or issues.
 Therefore, I will cover the most popular and readily available products along with my faves.
 I will concentrate on the needs of The Graphics Fairy’s papercraft audience here.
-If you are a DIYer and work with furniture and other materials, I recommend checking out the Online Image Transfer Workshop with Heather Tracy.
-She covers sealing and top coats (varnish, polyurethane, shellac, wax, etc.) for DIY extensively.

 To Seal or Not to Seal